anantakrroy/30DaysOfUdacity/index.md

       Work in a DB is bundled into atomic transactions to ensure if any part of the transaction fails, the entire transaction can be *rolled back* to ensure consistncy of the DB.
 Also, every transaction if successful commits work to the DB .
    - *Transactions* capture operations that change a DB's data like updates, deletion, addition etc. They **are not** concerned with the querying aspects like grouping , selecting or ordering .
    - A transaction can capture one or more pieces of work into a bundle executed in order.
+   - **UDP protocol** --> The hosts on the network send data over the network in units called datagrams without any connection being established.Although,TCP is much more reliant way of sending data, it involves a lot of overhead and is slower.
+UDP is used when speed is more important than reliability like streaming services or VoIP.
+UDP does not need to re transmit lost datagrams unlike TCP where if a transaction fails it is re-transmitted back to the server.